khethomngomz/KhethoPortfolio/src/content/work/bloom-box.md

 img: /assets/eZagahome.png
 img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background
 description: |
-  Built a static website for a fintech company [ https://e-zaga-home.vercel.app/ ]
+  Built a static website for a fintech company. [ https://e-zaga-home.vercel.app/ ]
 tags:
   - Web Dev
   - UI/UX Design